 These delicious German potato dumplings (Kartoffelkloesse) are amazing when served alongside rich gravy and in place of mashed potato with tons of dishes.
-This recipe uses just 4 ingredients and five steps to delicious dumplings every time.
+This recipe uses just 4 ingredients and five steps to delicious potato dumplings every time.
 Plus, this recipe is gluten-free and vegan!

 Comforting German Potato Dumplings